Morwenn/cpp-sort/README.md

 **cpp-sort** library also provides *sorters* as well as *sorter adapters* which can be used by `cppsort::sort` to sort a collection.
-It is possible to information about the sorters and sorter adapters with *sorter traits*.
+It is possible to get some information about the sorters and sorter adapters with *sorter traits*.
 Everything lives in the `cppsort` namespace.
 You can read more about the available sorting tools in the documentation:

 * [`cppsort::sort`](doc/sort.md)
 * [Sorters](doc/sorters.md)